 I'm sure that becoming independent agent with either of these two giants of the insurance industry does involve some amount of costs. if you're not an agent already, you have to undergo the training to obtain license.
-Also, there is costs involved in setting up the office and maintaining business book.
+Also, there are costs involved in setting up the office and maintaining business book.

 Moreover, though some of the companies offer assistances in terms of lead generation, you have to bear the costs of contacting prospecting customers through calls, mails or by arranging seminars.